tommihab/Haberstock-et-al.-2026-Supplementary-Material/README.md

 - `Google Colab Jupiter Notebooks/`: Google Colab notebooks used for data preprocessing, model training, and evaluation.
 - `Input_Data_Stations/`: The seven rainfall measuring stations and the discharge gauge at Einen.
 All data sets were cropped to the same timespan (01.01.2007 - 01.01.2024).
+This data is used for the Data Processing Jupiter Notebook (1.)
 - `ML_Input_Data/`: Data set with the combined data of the seven rainfall stations, discharge and DOY.
-This data set is used for running the ML models
+This data set is used for running the ML models (Jupiter Notebooks 2. and 3.)
 - `predictions_with_doy/`: Saved .csv files of the ran LSTM model containing the observed and predicted values of the test data set.
 - `rf_predictions_best_compromise/`: Saved predictions of the RF model for all five horizons.
 These files are loaded and used to skip the repeated running of the RF model.
 - `trained_lstm_models/`: Saved data files of the ran LSTM model with the highest NSE values for all horizons.
 These files